carotene/carotene-docs/quick_overview/serverapi.rst

 But enough talking, let's see how to publish and subscribe from the backend.

 Publishing to Carotene is easy, you just have to issue a POST request to the API.
-You can try to send a message to the scoreboard with CURL:
+You can try to send a message to the scoreboard with CURL from your terminal:

 .. code-block:: bash